Home/Physiotherapy for Shoulder Pain in Singapore

 What is Shoulder Pain?

-The human shoulder comprises three main bones:
+The shoulder consists of three main bones:

-• Humerus: Upper arm bone
+• Humerus: The upper arm bone

-• Scapula: Shoulder blade
+• Scapula: The shoulder blade

-• Clavicle: Collarbone
+• Clavicle: The collarbone

 A girl has pain on her shoulder